 Scope and coverage of the survey

-- 10. The following providers are covered by NSS 2023: - a.
-In England, all providers registered and regulated by the OfS will be expected to participate in the NSS as an ongoing condition of registration. - b.
-In Northern Ireland, NSS participation is a condition of funding as set out in the financial memoranda between universities and the Department for the Economy (Northern Ireland).
-Further education colleges in Northern Ireland take part in the NSS to meet the requirements of the Revised Operating Model for Quality Assurance. - c.
-In Scotland, participation is a condition of the Scottish Funding Council's funding for higher education providers.
+- 10. The following providers are covered by the NSS 2023: - a.
+In England, all providers registered and regulated by the OfS will be expected to participate in the NSS as an ongoing condition of registration.